Dust, gravel, and broken gear

 So after showing the Zero Day Edit we often become more glued together and work more like one team, one unit.

-The last legs and the wrapup
+The last legs and the wrap up

 The second day was a lot of rain and waiting.
 The majority of the first half of the route back to Sälen wasn’t accessible by car so we drove miles and miles on regular roads just to intercept and get a few minutes of film of the riders.
 The second half was beautiful yellow dirt roads, clear cut mountains and ideal for drone filming The rain gave the material a completely different look and feel :-)